YifanYangEbidanko/YifanYangEbidanko.github.io/index.md

 </p>

 I’m a final-year Ph.D. candidate in Computer Science at the **University of Maryland, College Park**, and a pre-doctoral research fellow at the **National Library of Medicine (NIH)**.
-My research combines natural-language processing, clinical informatics, and AI safety to make large-language models **trustworthy, private, and equitable** in real-world healthcare.
+My research combines natural language processing, biomedical informatics, and AI safety to build clinical language models that are **accurate, safe, and robust** in real-world healthcare applications.

 ---

 ### Research Focus

-- **Medical LLM Safety** – Study bias, robustness, adversarial risk, and privacy leakage in clinical settings; design inference-time guards.
+- **Domain-Augmented Language Models** – Enhance biomedical reasoning in LLMs using retrieval, structured knowledge (e.g., gene databases, ontologies), and tool integration (e.g., clinical calculators, genomic indexing).

-- **Contextual-Augmented LLMs** – Blend retrieval-augmented generation with targeted fine-tuning, enabling models to leverage domain knowledge for better performance on biomedical tasks.
+- **Clinical AI for Real-World Use** – Develop interactive systems for patient-trial matching, diagnostic imaging, and genomic analysis that are both explainable and efficient for clinical workflows.

-- **Clinical Task Automation** – Build end-to-end systems that save clinician time while maintaining transparency.
+- **Safe and Trustworthy Medical LLMs** – Investigate hallucination, bias, adversarial attacks, and privacy risks in clinical LLMs; design decoding-time safety mechanisms and benchmark evaluation frameworks.

 ---